ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   :end-before: __start_ray_cluster_end__

 The ``address`` parameter in ``ray.init()`` connects your Serve script to a running local Ray cluster.
-Later, we'll discuss how to start a local ray cluster.
+Later, we'll discuss how to start a local Ray cluster.
 The ``namespace`` parameter determines what Ray objects are accessible in this script.
 Setting it to ``serve`` ensures that the Ray Serve objects we create are accessible by default.